nicolas-heinig/toolbox/README.md

 This is my toolbox 🧰

-In this repository I want to keep a list of various software pieces that I like to use.
+In this repository I keep a list of various software pieces that I like to use.

 ## Gems